larsjuhljensen/tagger/README.md

-#### Typepairs ####
+#### Type-pairs ####

-Often, one wants to record that two terms have occurred together.
-To do this, a file that specifies the types of pairs that are allowed to pair
+Often, one wants to record that two terms have occurred together, not just the fact that either has occurred individually.
+For example, we might be interested in viral proteins that interact with human proteins, and we want to generate a score for how often influenza and human proteins are mentioned together.

+To do this, a file that specifies the types of entities that form interesting pairs should be generated.
+It is specified with the --type-pairs command line option.
+The type-pairs file contains the following two tab separated columns:
+* type1
+* type2

+Then, I would specify a line containing the taxid for human (9606) and the taxid for influenza (11320).
+* 9606
+* 11320

+Order in this file doesn't matter.
+LARS, please confirm.

+As a further example, if I wanted to pair human proteins with diseases, I would specify
+* 9606
+* -26

+NB: additionally, an output file for the scored pairs output must also be specified, or the output will not be recorded anywhere.
+This is done with the --out-pairs option.

+#### Optional options for scoring pairs ####

+By default, pairs are given a score of 1 if they occur in the same document, a score of 2 if they occur in the same paragraph, and a score of 0.2 if they occur in the same sentence.
+The parameter a in the following formula controls the weight of the normalization factor.

+score = c_jk^a * ( c_ij * c_.. / c_i. * c_.j )^(1-a)

+Where . is shorthand for "count over all entities of the given type".

+These values can be set with the --document-weight, --paragraph-weight, --sentence-weight and --normalization-factor command line options respectively.

 #### Stopwords ####